jwyew/jwyew.github.io/index.md

 ![Plan](plan.png)

-Unsure of your monthly electricity consumption, you may refer to [SP Group](https://www.spgroup.com.sg/what-we-do/billing) <a href="http://example.com/" target="_blank">example</a> as gauge.
+Unsure of your monthly electricity consumption, you may refer to <a href="https://www.spgroup.com.sg/what-we-do/billing " target="_blank">SP Group</a> as gauge.

 ### Interested